VUnit/vunit/docs/com/user_guide.rst

 Message Types
 -------------

 In the example above the sender and the receiver exchanged one type of message (a string followed by an integer) but the normal use case is that a receiver can handle several types of messages.
 For example, if the receiver is a bus functional model (BFM) connected to a memory bus it would be able to handle both read and write messages.

 Rather than using a regular type as the message type, for example the string ``"write"`` for a write message, ``com`` provides a special message type.

 .. code-block:: vhdl

   constant write_msg : msg_type_t := new_msg_type("write");

+``"write"`` is just a description of the message type and not a unique identifier.
 Even if we have two independently created BFMs, both providing the constant above in their own packages, they would be given different values by the ``new_msg_type`` function.
 This means that we can safely create the different types of write messages without any risk of mistaking one for the other.

 .. code-block:: vhdl

    msg := new_msg;
-   push(msg, bfm1_pkg.write_msg);
+   push(msg, memory_bfm_pkg.write_msg);
    push(msg, my_unsigned_address);
    push(msg, my_std_logic_vector_data);
-   send(net, bfm1_pkg.actor, msg);
+   send(net, memory_bfm_pkg.actor, msg);

 The receiver starts by popping the message type and then handles the message types it recognizes.